How to Repair Signal Loss for a Dish Network TV

-- My dish network signal gets interrupted when the well pump is running.
+- My TV signal gets interrupted when the well pump is running.
 I was told it might be the pump sending a signal through the power panel.
 This does not effect any other electrical devices.

 - I am planning to install a small panel for the well pump, do you think this will fix the problem? or should I put in a switch that is powered for the satellite dish.